oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Interval in seconds after the start time when the job should be repeated.
-Minimum repeatIntervalInSeconds should be 300 seconds.</div>
+Minimum repeatIntervalInSeconds should be 300 seconds for Scripted REST, Scripted Browser and Browser monitors, and 60 seconds for REST monitor.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>